Are you eligible for this microcredential?

 - University Credits

 - Online learningis available for this qualification

-15 UK Credits at Postgraduate level from The Open University
+15 Credits at Postgraduate level from The Mind Lab (authorised under NZQA)

 |Assessment||What kind of work will I be doing? (proportionally)|